felixlopz/hubrise-test-task/content/apps/mailchimp/en/overview.md

 ## Prerequisites

-To establish a connection between Mailchimp and HubRise, you must have an existing Mailchimp account.
+To establish a connection between Mailchimp and HubRise, you must have a Mailchimp account.